 In Bali, people also wear Sarong when attending prayers in their local temple.
 Even with those traditions, people generally just use sarong when going about their daily activities.

 Sarong comes in many types, colors, fabric, and patterns for you to choose.
 Not often you will also find sarong adorned with the national symbol of batik in them.
 The best part about this is that there are hundreds of types of sarong that you can buy and wear to make your own.

-Sarong is unisex, and both balinese men and women wore it on their everyday lives.
+Sarong is unisex clothing, and both Balinese men and women wore it in their everyday lives.
 It is worth noting that men and women wear different sets of clothing in addition to the sarong.

 Why Wear Sarong?

 The reason why you should wear sarong is pretty simple.
 It’s because of the local climate and humidity.
 People often wear sarong because of the humidity that makes one easily produce sweat.
 Sarong is a perfect choice of wear when you’re resting at home.
 It allows circulation of air, preventing it from sweating.

 Alternatively, people wear sarong for ceremonial purposes, too.
 So to keep up with tradition while also being comfortable, people wear sarong.
 You can find out more about sarong etiquette below.

 Okay, Now let’s learn how to wear one!
 Here is one way to wear sarong.
 It will cover you from your hip to your feet.

 - Step 1: widen the left and right side of your Sarong flap

 - Step 2: fold the left flap right under the right flap